Best Solar Generators To Take Camping

 12V car outlet

 Some power stations give you the option of plugging into a 12V DC car outlet.
-Many times this will require purchasing a 12V adaptor.
-Car plugs only output a few amps so realistically it would take hours to charge a power station in this way (the bigger ones take 24 hours from empty).
+Car plugs only output a 5-10 amps so realistically it would take hours to charge a power station in this way (the bigger ones take 24 hours from empty).

-Using a car outlet is a possible; though not efficient solution.
+Using a car outlet is a possible; though not an efficient solution, and really best for people driving frequently.

 What to look for in a power station